kartooner/kartoonerdotcom/readme.md

 - **Expand and Experiment:**
   - Add new sections or features as you learn and grow.
 Keep things semantically sound for better accessibility.
 - **Animate with Purpose:**
-  - Enhance user experience with thoughtful CSS animations.
-Check out the [CSS Animations Guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) for inspiration.
+  - Check out the [CSS Animations Guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) for inspiration.

 ## 🤝 Let's Collaborate